firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-24-white-saviorism-and-the-brooklyn-hammer-murders.md

 author-bio: |
   Diana Lu is a writer, comedian, and scientist in Boston, Massachusetts.
 She is a staff writer for _Plan A Magazine_ and _The New England Theatre Geek_.
 Her humor writing has appeared in _McSweeney's Internet Tendency_, _Women in Comedy Festival Daily_, _Robot Butt_, _Slackjaw_, and others.
 proofread: true
-contentnote: Describes murders motivated by racism
+contentnote: This essay examines racially motivated violence and describes specific violent incidents.
 ---

 On January 15, 2019, 34-year-old Arthur Martunovich barged into the Seaport Buffet, a Coney Island comfort food restaurant overlooking Sheepshead Bay.
 He stood by the door, looking around, then took a hammer from his backpack and immediately began striking the Asian man who walked past.
 “I’m not here for you,” he told a Latino employee, then stormed toward the kitchen.